openCFS/cfs/share/docker/README.md

 To select which image should be used set an environment variable, e.g.
 `export IMAGE=fedora`.
 Docker images are always built from the *context* i.e. the current working direcory.
-In odrder to have files in the CFS source available in the expected locations, run docker from the root CFS source directory.
+In order to have files in the CFS source available in the expected locations, run docker from the root CFS source directory.
 Here we have a [.dockerignore](../../.dockerignore) file, which ignores all but the required sources.

-To build the image got to the CFS root dir and run
+To build the image go to the root directory of the CFS repo and run
 ```shell
 docker build -t cfs-devel-$IMAGE --build-arg BASE_IMAGE=$IMAGE --build-arg IMAGE=$IMAGE -f share/docker/Dockerfile .
 ```
 This will execute our generic [Dockefile](Dockerfile) which, starting from a `BASE_IMAGE`
 1. installs build dependencies
 2. and creates a user

-The `-t` option tagged the image.
+The `-t` option tags the image.

 You can then list all images using
 ```shell